Darlene Luther

 Darlene Joyce Luther (née Dunphy) (August 17, 1947 – January 30, 2002) was an American politician and business consultant.

 Born in Cloquet, Minnesota, Luther graduated from White Bear High School in 1965.
-She went to University of Minnesota and graduated from University of St. Thomas with a degree in business administration.
+She went to the University of Minnesota and graduated from the University of St. Thomas with a degree in business administration.
 She was a business consultant, substitute teacher, and flight attendant.
 Luther served in the Minnesota House of Representatives from 1993 until her death in 2002.
 Luther was a Democrat.
-Her husband Bill Luther also served in the Minnesota Legislature and the United States House of Representatives.
+Her husband, Bill Luther, also served in the Minnesota Legislature and the United States House of Representatives.
 Luther died of stomach cancer at her house in Brooklyn Park, Minnesota.